Use These Strategies To Financially Prepare For The Holidays And Avoid Holiday Overwhelm.

 1. Budget for the extras

 Little things add up.
 Gas and travel, quick lunches out while shopping, cocktails with co-workers to celebrate before a holiday break.
-Soon enough, you will find yourself dipping into your regular budget or your holiday gift money to cover these expenses.
+Soon enough, you will be dipping into your regular budget or holiday gift money to cover these expenses.

 Set yourself a budget for these things and try to stick to it.